NickColley/design-of-forms/src/evolving-a-design/design-as-an-aid-to-filing-and-indexing/index.md

-(1) The size of the form or document must be related to the size of the binders, boxes, cabinets, sorting racks, or other equipment used; sufficient space should be left for easy handling of the form or document in its container and to give adequate pro- tection to the edges and corners of the form.
+(1) The size of the form or document must be related to the size of the binders, boxes, cabinets, sorting racks, or other equipment used; sufficient space should be left for easy handling of the form or document in its container and to give adequate protection to the edges and corners of the form.

-(2) The name, number, or symbol etc. used for sorting or filing should be con- veniently placed (usually at the edge of the form) to facilitate filing and reference within the file.
+(2) The name, number, or symbol etc. used for sorting or filing should be conveniently placed (usually at the edge of the form) to facilitate filing and reference within the file.

 (3) The space allotted for the filing number, symbol etc. should be boxed in such a